Skip to main content

 What Is the Cellular Impact of Allostatic Overload?

 The sustained exposure to elevated glucocorticoids and catecholamines incites deleterious changes at the cellular and systemic levels.
 For instance, chronic hypercortisolemia induces insulin resistance by interfering with insulin receptor signaling (specifically, by downregulating GLUT4 transporter expression in peripheral tissues), promoting gluconeogenesis in the liver, and increasing visceral adiposity.
-This directly elevates the risk for and type 2 diabetes, a profoundly ironic outcome for a “wellness” initiative.
+This directly elevates the risk for metabolic syndrome and type 2 diabetes, a profoundly ironic outcome for a “wellness” initiative.
 The table below details this progression from a psychosocial trigger to clinical disease.

 Systemic Domain Mediator-Induced Pathophysiology Clinical Manifestation